kasia-kobalczyk/kasia-kobalczyk.github.io/README.md

 # My Personal Website

-This repository contains the source code of my personal webiste.
+This repository is deprecated.
-It is based on the [Hugo academic template](https://github.com/wowchemy/starter-hugo-academic).
+New website hosted at: [kasia-kobalczyk.com](https://kasia-kobalczyk.com)